Data Privacy

 • Statistics: These cookies allow website operators to identify technical issues and understand how a site is performing.
 They can also be used to see how visitors interact with the site and usually do not collect information that identifies visitors.

-• Preferences: These cookies allow the website to keep track of specific user choices (e.g. region, user name, language) in order to provide more personalized features.
+• Preferences: These cookies allow the website to keep track of your choices (e.g. region, user name, language) in order to provide more personalized features.
 A website may, for example, provide local traffic information based on data stored about the current location of the user.

-• Name: The name of the cookie, exactly as it appears in the HTML code.
+• Name: Enter the name of the cookie, exactly as it appears in the HTML code.

 • Description: Enter a short description of the cookie.
 If needed for this step, use a web search engine search for the cookie name.

-• Delete: To remove a cookie, click the trashcan icon to delete the row.
+• Delete (trashcan icon): To remove a cookie, click the trashcan icon to delete the row.

 • Save.
 A dialog box opens with the message, "Cookie Overview Saved".